PlatoOrbit/Orbit/README.md

 *git clone git@github.com:PlatoOrbit/LandingSite.git*

+Now, download the (Google Cloud SDK)[https://cloud.google.com/sdk/docs/]

-Next, install nodejs and npm.
+Next, install nodejs, make, and npm.

-Then, you can run the server with the following command
+Then, you can run the server with the following commands

-*node server.js*
+*make init* - Does inital setup